transparent-marketplace

 Reply

 Thanks for reaching out, Tina.
-Please browse our current job posts at http://www.vivian.com/browse-jobs/landing to view and apply for travel positions that might interest you.
+Please browse our current job posts to view and apply for travel positions that might interest you.
 You can filter listings by duration of the assignment.
 We currently have several 100 listings for travel jobs lasting between 1 week and 8 weeks, but most are 8-week gigs.
-By filling out a universal profile on Vivian, you can apply to multiple jobs without filling out multiple applications.
+By filling out a reusable profile on Vivian, you can apply to multiple jobs without filling out multiple applications.
 Good luck in your job search!

 Reply